Cookie Cutter Technique

 The illusion is then complete.
-There is no download for this Chart of the Month due to photograph copyright restrictions.
+There is no download for this Power Chart due to photograph copyright restrictions.

-Thank you to Ute Simon, Microsoft PowerPoint MVP, for the tip on interior shadows, which was used to create the bottle in this Chart of the Month switch-out concept.
+Thank you to Ute Simon, Microsoft PowerPoint MVP, for the tip on interior shadows, which was used to create the bottle in this Power Chart switch-out concept.